Vijay (1988 film): Plot

-Situations worsen and it results in Arjun and Vikram becoming enemies, with it also creating a rift between their girlfriends Sapna (Meenakshi Sheshadri) and Nisha (Sonam).
+Situations worsen and it results in Arjun and Vikram becoming enemies, with it also creating a rift between their girlfriends Sapna and Nisha.
 Inder's company gets saddled with deep debt.
 In the middle of all of this Arjun gets to know that Rita is his biological mother and is still alive but sick, living in a convent.
 He goes to visit her.
-They have a emotional reunion but she dies in his arms thereafter.
+They have an emotional reunion but she dies in his arms thereafter.
 Inder tells him that Yodhraj is actually his grandfather, and apologises for making family members fight each other, but Arjun refuses to accept it, and pledges to take the fight forward.
-He, along with his friends create problems in Yodhraj and his family.
-Inder commits suicide due to the high pressure on him pay the loan back, but Arjun succeeds in winning the elections and defeating Yodhraj.
+He, along with his friends, creates problems in Yodhraj and his family.
+Inder commits suicide due to the high pressure on him to pay the loan back, but Arjun succeeds in winning the elections and defeating Yodhraj.
 An enraged Vikram attacks Arjun with some hired goons and he is beaten up badly, but they flee when Ajit arrives on the spot.
 He takes him to the hospital.
 Ajit then goes to Suman and laments that Vikram had become like Yodhraj, someone who didn't care about humans.
 Vikram tells him to shut up, after which Suman slapped him.
-On the way out, Ajit is attacked by Suresh, who shoots him on the arm.
+On the way out, Ajit is attacked by Suresh, who shoots him in the arm.
 Vikram suddenly gets angry and attacks him in retribution.
-Him, along with Suman, both go to Ajit's house, where she tells him to quit drinking.
+He, along with Suman, both go to Ajit's house, where she tells him to quit drinking.
 Vikram laments that he grew up without his father around, and Ajit tells him that Yodhraj was the one responsible for their separation.
 After this, Vikram angrily lambasted Yodhraj for separating him from his father, and declares himself as Ajit's son.
 Arjun then calls Yodhraj and tells him that there is some other news which he himself will come to tell him.
 Yodhraj instructs Suresh to finish him off for good.

 Sometime later, Arjun confronts Yodhraj and tells him that he is Shashiraj's son, and that he refuses to acknowledge him as his grandfather.
 He also invites him to the opening of his dream hotel.
 Arjun also meets a drunk Vikram and they become friends again.
 Yodhraj, shocked on hearing this, tries to stop Suresh from carrying out his plan, but fails to do so.

 Suresh and his gang plant a bomb in the hotel, where the party is going on.
 By chance Nisha sees it and immediately informs Vikram and everyone, who start evacuating the place.
-Yodhraj too arrives, and tells Vikram that Arjun is his cousin brother.
+Yodhraj too arrives, and tells Vikram that Arjun is his cousin.
 They, along with Ajit, begin searching for the bomb.
-They get hold of Suresh and his gang, and a fight ensues.
+They get a hold of Suresh and his gang, and a fight ensues.
 Arjun is successful in disarming the bomb.